jinn9/Ext2-File-System/README.md

 If you have root access on a Linux machine (or Linux virtual machine), you can use _mount_ to mount the disk into your file system and to peruse its contents.
 Note: this requires _sudo_, so you will need to do this on a machine (or virtual machine) that you administer.
 You can also use a tool called _fuse_ that allows you to mount a file system at user-level.

-1. Create a directory in /tmp and go there
+1. Create a directory in /tmp and cd into it
 ```
 mkdir –m 700 /tmp
 cd /tmp